 Subscribe to our blog to receive notifications of posts that interest you!

-What are closing costs on a mortgage?
+What are closing costs on a house?

 Mortgage closing costs are the fees that are charged when you buy or sell a property.
 These fees may include all third-party fees incurred during the mortgage process (title search fees, home appraisal fees, lender fees, attorney fees, etc.) which will be itemized on your loan estimate and closing disclosure.
 Closing costs can also include taxes and insurance premiums.
 The amount of your closing costs will depend on a number of factors, such as the price of the property, the type of loan you have, and the location of the property.
 In general, closing costs can range from 2% to 5% of the purchase price of the property.